irisvansanten/MasterThesis/README.md

 # Master Thesis
 Title: How does missing data affect measurement error estimation in composite data sets when using MILC method Performed by:  Iris van Santen
-Supervised by: Ton de Waal and An-Chiao Lio
+Supervised by: Ton de Waal and An-Chiao Liu
 Study:         Statistics and Data Science
 Institution:   Leiden University